 We are in our 5th year of living full-time in our RV.
 When we started in March 2018, it was the desire of our hearts to drive our truck camper from Alaska to Argentina.
-It hasn’t been simple.
+But it hasn’t been simple.

 In fact, at times we have felt as though we should just give up, sell our RV and find someplace to settle down to live what others would call a “normal life.”

-But we did feel called – both to serve the people we knew that we would meet on the road and to grow in our faith and understanding of who God is and who He created us to be.
+But we did feel called – both to serve the people we knew that we would meet on the road and to better understand ourselves through our belief that we were created to make an ordinary life far less ordinary.

 Origins Of A Dream

-At the time we were in ministry fostering 8 children in a group home.
+At the time we worked for an organization fostering 8 children in a group home.
 We also owned a 40-year old fixer-upper sailboat that we thought would take us somewhere.
 So when the desire to drive from Alaska to Argentina hit us, we didn’t know anything about what the journey would entail.

-But we were inspired by the idea that we might hit the road to complete the drive one day.
+Yet we were inspired by the idea that we might complete the drive one day.
 We felt it was part of our destiny.

 Pursuing A Dream

 We ended up in Las Vegas, of all places, in April because we were sick and needed to have a few items shipped to us.
 There met an awesome couple who immediately became a part of our story and helped us see that our mission to serve others could not be forced.

 Serving others had to be more spontaneous.